pgherveou/mongoosefiller/README.md

 ```

-## Event fill
+## Examples

+- Embedded array check examples/friends.js
+- Embedded doc   check examples/post.js

+## Custom Schema event

-a fill event is triggered on the denormalized schema when the the ref doc change and collection is updated
+a `fill` event is triggered on the denormalized schema when the the ref doc change and collection is updated

 ```js
 user.set('name', 'new-name').save();